-Motorola phones, alongside Nokia phones and certain LG phones, are champions of the budget smartphone market.
-That means if you're looking for a decent handset that won't break the bank, you're in the right place.
+All the best Motorola phones are good value for money.
+Alongside Nokia phones and certain LG phones, Motorola is a champion of the budget smartphone market.
+If you're looking for a good quality handset that won't break the bank, this is the manufacturer to look at.

-Moto’s other best phones are cheaper - the Moto Z range offers modular accessories, the Moto G line is a case study in excellent value smartphones and the Motorola One series tend to offer good update regularity and standout camera features.
+Elsewhere, Motorola’s other best phones are cheaper yet tempting.
+There's the Moto Z range which offers modular accessories, there's the Moto G demonstrating what an excellent value smartphone should be like, and the Motorola One series tends to offer good software update regularity and standout camera features.

-This list is updated regularly, so you can be sure that it’s currently the definitive ranking of the excellent but often confusing world of Motorola smartphones.
+This list of the best Motorola phones is updated regularly, so you can be sure that it’s currently the definitive ranking of the excellent but often confusing world of Motorola smartphones.

 - Motorola Edge Plus